Jim Campbell (baseball executive): Family and later years

 Campbell was married in 1954 to Helene Grace Mulligan of Lakewood, Ohio.
 They were divorced in 1969.
 Campbell later blamed his devotion to the Tigers for the divorce.
 He recalled in 1989: "I've worked for this club for 40 years, and I've had very few days off.
 I'm talking about weekends and everything."

 After being fired in 1992, Campbell did not return to Tiger Stadium.
-In October 1995, he suffered a heart attack in Lakeland, Florida, and died at the Lakeland Regional Medical Center at age 71.
+In October 1995, he suffered a heart attack in Lakeland, Florida, and died at the Lakeland Regional Health Medical Center at age 71.